 Collection

 Collection arrangements and collection depots for POP-BDE wastes should provide for the separation of POP-BDE wastes from other wastes.
-In Europe, Technical Specification (TS) 50625-3- 1: Collection, logistics & treatment requirements for WEEE is currently under development.
+In Europe, Technical Specification (TS) 50625-3- 1: Collection, logistics & treatment requirements for WEEE is available at the National Committees of the European Committee for Electrotechnical Standardization (CENELEC).

 All POP-BDE wastes should be collected separately from those wastes that do not contain POP-BDEs.
 Legal or other mechanisms may be required to ensure the efficient collection of POP- BDE wastes, such as WEEE, from households.
 For example, governments, producers of articles containing POP-BDEs and others could provide arrangements for the collection of such wastes by local collectors.